Authentication

 Using API Keys

-Include your API key in the Authorization header as a Bearer token:
+Include your API key in the Authorization header as a Bearer token.
+Use rk_pub_ for standard print/status calls, and rk_live_ only when an endpoint explicitly requires a secret key.

 -H "Content-Type: application/json" \